 Step 4: Prepare the ampalaya

-Cut the ampalaya in half lengthwise and scrape out the seeds and white pith with a spoon.
-Slice them diagonally into thin strips.
+Slice the ampalaya in half lengthwise, scoop out the seeds and white pith with a spoon, and then cut it into thin diagonal strips.

-As an option to reduce bitterness, sprinkle the slices with a generous amount of salt.
-Massage the slices and let sit for 20 minutes, then rinse thoroughly and squeeze out excess water.
+For the simplest way to reduce bitterness, sprinkle the slices with plenty of salt.
+Rub the salt into the slices, let them sit for 20 minutes, then rinse well and squeeze out the extra water.

 Step 5: Sear the beef